-Most customers won’t have to used an additional rain cover unless they are going to be experiencing extended, heavy downpours or wet snow.
+Most customers won’t have to use an additional rain cover unless they are going to be experiencing extended, heavy downpours or wet snow.

 Like every good backpack, the Lightning 60 is hydration compatible.
 There is an inner pocket for the reservoir (sold separately) which can be accessed externally, meaning you won’t have to open your backpack just to get the reservoir out.
 The bag also has ports for the drinking tube.
 Additional features like gear loops for ice tools or poles is a nice touch.

 Out of all the numerous positive reviews for the bag, there are two downsides to it.
-Neither affects the bag too much but are still worth considering if you are doing comparisons shopping between this model and another.
+Neither affects the bag too much but is still worth considering if you are doing comparison shopping between this model and another.

 Secondly, if you use compression straps very often or are in the habit of really cinching straps down extremely tight, you’ll likely see wear here too.
 This is more of a user error as abusing the straps will of course result in damage, but it’s still something to keep in mind if you tend to do this with other backpacks.

-The Lightning 60 retails for $229 (check this listing for the latest live prices) by Exped.
+The Lightning 60 retails for $229 by Exped.
 This is definitely not a budget-friendly backpack for most people, especially those new to this activity.
-You could likely find a comparable 60L ultralight backpack for $75 to $100+ (check this listing for the latest live prices) less than this.
+You could likely find a comparable 60L ultralight backpack for $75 to $100+.

 Any experienced backpacker will tell you that going by price alone is a mistake, and this is true.
 You will get a very good quality backpack for this price and it could very well be far more comfortable than cheaper models.
 Typically price correlates to quality and this is true for the Lightning 60.